yusram99/python-p3-sql-crud/README.md

 What happens when we want to retrieve a specific table row?
 For example the row that belongs to Maru?
 Or to retrieve all the baby cats who are younger than two years old?
 We can use the `WHERE` keyword to select data based on specific conditions.
-Here's an example of a boilerplate `SELECT` statement using a `WHERE` clause.
+Here's an example of a boilerplate `SELECT` query using a `WHERE` clause.

 ```sql